 All my works can be purchased in prints.
 Send requests and enquiries by e-mail.

 Eric Gyamfi (b.
 1990, Bekwai, Ghana) is a photographer based in Accra, Ghana with a B.A in Information Studies and Economics.
 A grantee of the 2016 Magnum Foundation Emergency Fund award, Gyamfi is currently a second-year fellow at the Photographer’s Master Class (Khartoum, Sudan 2016 and Nairobi, Kenya 2017).
 He was recently an invited participant in the Nuku Studio Photography Workshops (2016) and World Press Photo West African Master Class (2017), both in Accra.
-He has been featured in publications such as African Lens, Ground, Advocate, The Huffington Post, The Guardian, BBC Africa, Aperture, and the New York Times and his photographs have been exhibited widely in Ghana as well in Zimbabwe, Denmark, Holland, Germany, Uruguay, Nigeria, Ethiopia, and the United States.
+He has been featured in publications such as African Lens, Ground, Advocate, The Huffington Post, The Guardian, BBC Africa, Aperture, and the New York Times and his photographs have been exhibited widely.